Healthy Homes Assessment Napier South

 Healthy Homes Assessment Services

-The areas covered in the Healthy Homes Standards are:
+The areas that are covered by the Healthy Homes Standards are:

-We are fully independent assessors of rental property, and are completely certified for both Healthy Homes and Homefit.
+We are completely independent assessors of rental property, as well as completely certified to assess both Healthy Homes and Homefit.

 Call Now 0800 894 138